zemian/bulmapress/README.md

 This is a WordPress starter theme provided by [http://bulmapress.com/](http://bulmapress.com/).

-However, for some odd reason, they did not provide a source control, nor a GitHub repository!
+However, for some odd reason, they only provide a direct download, but no GitHub repository!
 I find myself the need to make modification, and there is no way to provide feedback to them.
 So here I create a new repo with they original files added and then making modification on top.

 ## Changes